mcau92/flutter_exercises-projects/market_organizer/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## integration_test

+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

 ## path_provider

 Copyright 2017, the Flutter project authors.
 All rights reserved.